Track A · SDY

 Reduce callbacks and claims

-Drying to a verified dry standard prevents secondary damage and mold complaints that erode margins and reputation.
+Drying to a verified dry standard prevents secondary damage and mold complaints that eat into profit and reputation.

 Grow into a specialist role

-Structural drying expertise positions you to lead jobs, train crews, or take on complex large-loss work.
+Structural drying skill sets you up to lead jobs, train crews, or take on complex large-loss work.

 Curriculum